Whip up a feast this Chinese New Year with recipes from Singapore’s society ladies

 From homemade XO sauce to poon choi and pineapple tarts, cook up a storm for the festivities with these recipes from Singapore’s social set.

 It’s that time of the year again when the family gathers to exchange good wishes for the new year and feast on scrumptious food.
-Though this year’s home visits may be limited to just eight guests per day, you’ll still want to prep your table with an array of delectable dishes that will impress your relatives and friends.
+Each year, you make it a point to prep the table with an array of delectable dishes that will impress your relatives and friends.

-If you’re in need of inspiration, here are five recipes from Singapore’s society luminaries.
+If you’re in need of inspiration this CNY, here are five recipes from Singapore’s society luminaries.

 DR JADE KUA’S CURRY CHICKEN